JacksonBurns/fastprop/paper/paper.md

 `fastprop` matches the performance of the bespoke descriptors with a correlation coefficient of 0.972 $\pm$ 0.025.
 This corresponds to an MAE of 0.19 $\pm$ 0.10 and an MAPE of 2.5 $\pm$ 1.5%.
 Chemprop effectively fails on this dataset, achieving a correlation coefficient of only 0.59 $\pm$ 0.24, an MAE of 1.04 $\pm$ 0.33 (one anti-correlated outlier replicate removed).
+This is worse even than the purely linear model, which manages a correlation coefficient of 0.78 $\pm$ 0.22, an MAE of 0.59 $\pm$ 0.22, and an RMSE of 0.75 $\pm$ 0.32.
 Despite the large parameter size of the `fastprop` model relative to the training data, it readily outperforms Chemprop in the small-data limit.

 For this unique dataset, execution time trends are inverted.